pspiagicw/blog/content/posts/microservices-and-editors/index.md

-tags = ["linux", "emacs", "neovim", "editors"] categories = ["editors"] draft = false
+tags = ["linux", "emacs", "neovim", "editors"] categories = ["editors"] draft = false summary = "Understand why your editor is so fast (most times)"
 +++

 When's the last time you looked into how your editor works ?